wowemulation-dev/warcraft-rs/CONTRIBUTING.md

-# Contributing to `warcraft-rs`
+# Contributing to warcraft-rs

-First off, thank you for considering contributing to `warcraft-rs`! 🎉 We're excited to have you join our community.
+Thank you for considering contributing to warcraft-rs.
 This document provides guidelines and instructions to make the contribution process smooth and effective for everyone.

-## 📝 Table of Contents
+## Table of Contents

 - [Code of Conduct](#code-of-conduct)
 - [Getting Started](#getting-started)